 After 10 years of sustained digitisation, the National Maritime Museum developed a new website and lounge to showcase its vast collection.
-The purpose of both projects was to open up the museum’s collection and archive and induct museum browsers into a research experience.
+The purpose of both projects was to open up the museum’s collection and archive, and induct museum browsers into a research experience.

 Credits